How to Communicate When Others Can’t Imagine Your Symptoms

 After years of mismatches, you learn to shorten your answers.
 You avoid details.
 You default to “I’m okay,” or “It depends,” or “It’s complicated.”

-Not because you’re vague— but because the world cannot picture what you’re describing.
+Not because you’re vague— but because others may not have a model for what you’re describing.

 At some point you stop trying to translate altogether.